Why Do People Drive So Fast?

 The experiment of fast driving

 According to the latest L.A. study, 80% of people drive aggressively at least once a year, 51% tailgate, 12% cut off other drivers, and 3% bump or ram.
-Another vehicle psychiatrist, Dr. Himanshu Agarwal, says that people act in their cars the same way people say more aggressively online than in someone’s face.
+Another vehicle psychiatrist, Dr. Himanshu Agarwal, says people act in their cars the same way people say more aggressively online than in someone’s face.

 Given that flow is about the match between the task and a person’s abilities, perhaps people speed to increase the challenge of the task and make the experience of driving in any situation a more flowing experience.
 One survey of motorists that did include the concept of fun was a survey of motorcyclists in Taiwan.

 This points to some novel ways people are trying to make the road safer so everybody can manage excessive use of speed.
-If cars could be designed to make driving at the speed limit a challenge, using GPS technology to monitor average speed, people would be less inclined to put their foot down when looking for a challenge.
+If cars could be designed to make driving at the speed limit challenging, using GPS technology to monitor average speed, people would be less inclined to put their foot down when looking for a challenge.

 Learn more similar topics: